Nougat de Montélimar

 Tip For Cooking Sugar

-• If the required temperature of the sugar is ready too soon, reduce the heat and lower down its temperature by dropping a couple of teaspoons of cool water into the hot syrup – stay in control until it goes back up to the right temp.
+• If the sugar syrup reaches the target temperature too quickly, reduce the heat.
+You can lower the temperature by adding a couple of teaspoons of cool water.
+Then, continue heating the syrup and maintain control until it returns to the correct temperature.

 Meringue For The Nougat